 Copywriting helps you create a conversation with your client, establish an interactive dialogue, and tell a story.

 Reviews are a very important part of that story.

-Because, while your escape room business today might be highly digitised, your clients’ decision-making process is the same humans have followed for yonks.
+Because, while your hospitality/tourism business today might be highly digitised, your clients’ decision-making process is the same humans have followed for yonks.

 Years ago, we used to ask friends for suggestions on where to go for a good time.

-Today, we read reviews on the web or we ask our Facebook groups or communities in other social media platforms.
+Today, we read reviews on the net and/or we ask our Facebook groups or communities on other social media platforms.